thebushschool/cpjava/readme.md

 ![alt text][schoolwork]

 ## Paired Programming Teams
 We will be using the Paired Programming teams for team projects. ** Please provide me the Github Account usernames that you created a few weeks ago **.
 The Paired Programming projects will be published at this location.
-I have updated paired programming teams for the 2nd-term also keeping in mind the students taking the APCSA exam.
+I have updated paired programming teams for the 2nd-term also keeping in mind the students remote/on-campus students and those taking the APCSA exam.

-### Team Baker
+### Team Baker (on-campus & apcsa)
-* Chloe, Zubin
+* Chloe, Gus, Mizuki

-### Team Rainier
+### Team Rainier (remote & apcsa)
-* Hannah, Ryan
+* Hannah, Ryan, Zubin

-### Team Hood
+### Team Hood (remote)
-* Gus, Sally, Mizuki
+* Gus, Sally

-### Team St Helens
+### Team St Helens (remote)
 * Roman, Isaac

-### Team Stevens
+### Team Stevens (on-campus)
 * Mark, Chandru

 #